bodywork-ml/bodywork-scikit-fastapi-project/README.md

 # Scikit-Learn, meet Production

 > “*Deploying something useless into production, as soon as you can, is the right way to start a new project.
 It pulls unknown risk forward, opens up parallel streams of work, and establishes good habits.*”

 This is a quote by [Pete Hodgson](https://blog.thepete.net/blog/2019/10/04/hello-production/), from his article ‘Hello, production’.
-It in a nutshell, it explains the benefits of taking deployment pains early on in a software development project, and then using the initial deployment skeleton as the basis for quickly delivering useful functionality into production.
+It in a nutshell, it explains the benefits of taking deployment pains early on in a software development project, and then using the initial deployment skeleton as the basis for rapidly delivering useful functionality into production.

 The idea of making an initial ‘Hello, production’ release has had a big influence on how we think about the development of machine learning systems.
 We’ve mapped ‘Hello, Production’ into the machine learning space, as follows,

-> *Train the simplest model possible and deploy it into production, as soon as you can.*
+> *Train the simplest model conceivable and deploy it into production, as soon as you can.*

 A reasonable ‘Hello, production’ model could be one that returns the most frequent class (for classification tasks), or the mean value (for regression tasks).
 Scikit-Learn provides models for precisely this situation, in the `sklearn.dummy` sub-module.
 If the end-goal is to serve predictions via a web API, then the next step is to develop the server and deploy it into a production environment.
-Alternatively, if the model is going to be used as part of a batch process, then the next step is to develop the batch job and deploy that into production.
+Alternatively, if the model is going to be used as part of a batch job, then the next step is to develop the job and deploy that into production.

-The advantage of following this process, is that is forces you to contend with the following issues very early on:
+The advantage of following this process, is that is forces you to confront the following issues early on:

 - Getting access to data.
 - Getting access to (or creating) production environments.
 - Defining the contract (or interface) with the consumers of the model’s output.
 - Creating deployment pipelines (manual or automated), to deliver your application into production.

 Each one of these issues is likely to involve input from people in other teams and is critical to overall success.
 Failure on any one of these can signal the end for a machine learning project, regardless of how well the models are performing.
-Success also demonstrates an ability to deliver functional software, which in our experience creates trust in your project and leads onto more time to experiment with training more complex model types.
+Success also demonstrates an ability to deliver functional software, which in our experience creates trust in a project, and often leads to more time being made available to experiment with training more complex model types.

 Bodywork is laser-focused on making the deployment of machine learning projects, to Kubernetes, quick and easy.
 In what follows, we are going to show you how to use Bodywork to deploy a ‘Hello, production’ release for a hypothetical prediction service, using Scikit-Learn and FastAPI.
-We claim that it will take your under 15 minutes to work through the 7 steps, which includes setting-up a local Kubernetes cluster for testing.
+We claim that it will take your under 15 minutes to work through the steps below, which includes setting-up a local Kubernetes cluster for testing.

 ## Step 0 - Before we get Started